SymplifyConversion/sst-sdk-nodejs/examples/hello-express/README.md

 # hello-express

-This is an example server built with https://expressjs.com
+This is an example server built with https://expressjs.com.

+It is a somewhat minimal example using the server side testing SDk.

 ## Dependencies